-- A course-by-course evaluation by Educational Credential Evaluators, World Educational Services or Foreign Credential Service of America for college or university coursework completed outside of the U.S. Please have evaluated transcripts sent to firstname.lastname@example.org
+- A course-by-course evaluation for U.S. equivalency by one of the following companies that maintain membership with NACES for all college or university coursework completed outside of the U.S. Please have official evaluated transcripts (received directly from the evaluation service) sent to firstname.lastname@example.org:

 - If applicable, submit any IB, AP, and CLEP scores directly to the Office of Advising